 Because as we state on our home page – mental illness is not a choice, but recovery is.
 We want to show you how to overcome your struggles.
-It is why Worry Head blog was created!
-We help ourselves by helping ithers.
+It is why the Worry Head blog was created!
+We help ourselves by helping others.
 Everybody wins!

 Daily stress can leave your health a mess.
-Your mind is important to your health, it is more important than any wealth, but again, through blogging you can make a difference not only for other people but also your own bank balance.
+Your mind is important to your health, it is more important than any wealth, but again, through blogging, you can make a difference not only for other people but also for your own bank balance.
 Isn’t great?

-Blogging is good for your mental well being, because it offers you an opportunity to help people affected by mental health problems.
-If you have experience and you want to help others in a similar situation, blogging allows to pass your knowledge, so your readers can avoid unnecessary mistakes that you have made in the past.
+Blogging is good for your mental well-being because it offers you an opportunity to help people affected by mental health problems.
+If you have experience and you want to help others in a similar situation, blogging allows you to pass on your knowledge, so your readers can avoid unnecessary mistakes that you have made in the past.

 Not only blogging can help raise awareness but it can also break down misconceptions surrounding mental health.

-Blogging allow you and other people to see they are not alone in what they are going through.
+Blogging about mental health allows you and other people to see they are not alone in what they are going through.
 It can increase the chance of people seeking help and speaking out about their own mental health.
-If you raise awareness, we can help greater number of sufferers.
+If you raise awareness, we can help a greater number of sufferers.

 What’s the purpose of a blog?